ItzBloxxy/Bubblestrap/README.md

 </div>

 > [!CAUTION]
-> The only official places to download BubbleStrap is this GitHub repository. (for now)
+> The only official place to download BubbleStrap is this GitHub repository. (for now)

 BubbleStrap is a fast and lightweight bootstrapper for Roblox that aims to provide additional features to improve your experience.
 - **BubbleStrap only supports Windows 10 and above.**